ramakay/claude-organizer/docs/index.md

 ---

 <small>This architecture documentation is automatically generated and kept in sync with the codebase.
-Last updated: {{ 'now' | date: "%Y-%m-%d" }}</small>
+Last updated: {{ 'now' | date: '%Y-%m-%d' }}</small>